McDavid has two goals, two assists as Oilers defeat Senators

 "I have great confidence right now and my game is really good so I hope I can keep that going here."

-Gustavsson, selected in the second round, No. 55 overall by Pittsburgh in the 2016 NHL draft, was playing in Sweden with Lule HF.
+Gustavsson, selected in the second round, No. 55 overall by Pittsburgh in the 2016 NHL draft, was playing in Sweden with Lulea HF.

 Notes: The Senators were without captain Erik Karlsson (personal) and forward Mark Stone (leg).
+Ryan Dzingel returned to Senators lineup following a one-game absence after taking a puck to the back of the head last Saturday.
 Edmonton forward Mike Cammalleri was a healthy scratch.